olsenben/CSC-225-200-Project-1/readme.md

 -I really didn't design this to handle a large database, so don't push it too much\
 -You cannot convert media types in editing.
 I have no idea why, it really should be possible but it just does not work and I am out of energy\
 -the majority of the work went into building a GUI, which I decided to add after writing much of the back end.
 I did my best to document everything but it's a little messy under the hood.
+-almost forgot, but scrollbar is not working.
+Nasty one.